Sakif04/Quiz_App/README.md

 ## Preview Link [Quiz App](https://github.com/Sakif04/Sakif04)
 ## Features
-- Used react-bootstrap as dependancy fro styling
+- Used react-bootstrap as dependancy fro styling.
-- Used React-redux and redux toolkit to manage state
+- Used React-redux and redux toolkit to manage state.
 - Fetched API from [Open Trivia Database](https://opentdb.com/)     ![](https://opentdb.com/images/logo-banner.png)
-- Used React-Router for routing to different pages with different questions
+- Used React-Router for routing to different pages with different questions.
-- Used react-chartjs-2 for showing a visualization of the result of Quiz
+- Used react-chartjs-2 for showing a visualization of the result of Quiz.
+- Used material UI to show Circular progress when needed.

 <h3 align="center">Best-README-Template</h3>